magnetar-io/strange_matter_specification/README.md

 Strange matter is format, vendor, and tool agnostic.

-It is a way for people, processes, and tools with different requirements working together on design and construction projects to collaborate on data that has distributed ownership, comes from different sources, and that is continuously changing.
+It is a way for people, processes, and tools with different requirements working together on design and construction projects to collaborate on data that has distributed ownership, comes from different sources, and is continuously changing.

-Strange Matter does this by providing a universal abstract concept calld and **_Entity_**.
-That is the thing that people care about (whether it is a particular building, floor, facade, column, duct, asset, or an abstract concept like a relationship, inferface etc.) and for which more or less data may be available to different stakeholders over different periods, authored in different pieces of software.
+Strange Matter does this by providing a universal abstract concept called an **_Entity_**.
+That is the thing that people care about (whether it is a particular building, floor, facade, column, duct, asset, or an abstract concept like a relationship, interface etc.) and for which more or less data may be available to different stakeholders over different periods, authored in different pieces of software.

 Actual data in a Strange Matter project is organized into components and relationships.
 Components are JSON headers that refer to data payloads, which can be in any format a user or tool generates.
-The payloads can be data or relationships between components, collections of components or collectons of collections.
+The payloads can be data or relationships between components, collections of components or collections of collections.

+## Why Strange Matter?

+There is a fundamental problem in the way we create data on design and construction projects digitally.

+The key is that its serial, as in it must be completed in order because the data can't be developed/ added to without the previous step having been completed.
+If the work is small enough such that a single individual has the expertise to design, procure and build the project then this is not an issue.

+This is a major impediment to knowledge reuse.

+Today if a company has a knowledge base like.
+"Our Low, Medium and High Carbon content numbers for Concrete in New York City, this information must be manually added to a model after the geometry has been created to do analysis.

+Or a  contractor can't start associating pricing information to wall assemblies as the designer defines the different types, and then later calculates the total when all the instances exist is a huge lost opportunity to gain efficiency.

+Both of these examples are very solvable with Strange Matter.

 ## Structure